 As communities grow, so does the need for water.
 Stakeholder discussions stressed the importance of uniting to protect local water supplies from export.
-Recognizing many County residents rely on imported water, and no one can control the water market, the County still aims to work together through agreements and public statements to make their desires to safeguard local resources known.
+Recognizing many county residents rely on imported water, and no one can control the water market, the county still aims to work together through agreements and public statements to make their desires to safeguard local resources known.

-- Draft a statement with regional input to protect Northern Colorado water supplies. - Educate the public on reservoir project benefits, challenges, and review process to foster informed discussions. - Explore funding opportunities through grants or legislative means to help protect local water supplies. - Explore ways to permanently preserve existing land use and tools to keep water tied to the land - considering several ways to discourage dry up covenants.
+- Draft a statement with regional input to protect Northern Colorado water supplies. - Educate the public on reservoir project benefits, challenges, and review process to foster informed discussions. - Explore funding opportunities through grants or legislative means to help protect local water supplies. - Explore ways permanently preserve existing land use and tools to keep water tied to the land - considering several ways to discourage dry up covenants.

-- Encourage water providers in their pursuit of diverse and resilient water supply portfolios. - Consider opportunities for the County to facilitate for stakeholders to meet regularly to discuss water supply topics.
+- Address reliance and potential future limitations on Larimer County water from transbasin diversions. - Consider opportunities for the county to facilitate for stakeholder to meet regularly to discuss water supply topics.

 Showing our unified commitment and desire to protect local water supplies helps our residents and outside entities understand our concerns and our limitations when it comes to water rights law.
-The County and its residents need adequate water in the region for agriculture, healthy environments and river systems, and for livable communities.
+The county and its residents need adequate water in the region for agriculture, healthy environments and river systems, and for livable communities.

-- Greater public and external awareness of the County's commitment to local water protection and the County's role in water supply projects. - Enhanced unity among providers and County entities in safeguarding water resources.
+- Greater public and external awareness of the county's commitment to local water protection and the county's role in water supply projects. - Enhanced unity among providers and county entities in safeguarding water resourcesin safeguarding water resources.